OpenEvalProject/evals/manuscripts/elife-60771/v2/manuscript.md

 ## Abstract

 The soluble isoform of leptin receptor (sOb-R), secreted by the liver, regulates leptin bioavailability and bioactivity.
-Its reduced levels in diet-induced obesity (DIO) contribute to hyperleptinemia and leptin resistance, effects that are regulated by the endocannabinoid (eCB)/CB 1 R system.
-Here we show that pharmacological activation/blockade and genetic overexpression/deletion of hepatic CB 1 R modulates sOb-R levels and hepatic leptin resistance.
-Interestingly, peripheral CB 1 R blockade failed to reverse DIO-induced reduction of sOb-R levels, increased fat mass and dyslipidemia, and hepatic steatosis in mice lacking C/EBP homologous protein (CHOP), whereas direct activation of CB 1 R in wild-type hepatocytes reduced sOb-R levels in a CHOP-dependent manner.
+Its reduced levels in diet-induced obesity (DIO) contribute to hyperleptinemia and leptin resistance, effects that are regulated by the endocannabinoid (eCB)/CB1R system.
+Here we show that pharmacological activation/blockade and genetic overexpression/deletion of hepatic CB1R modulates sOb-R levels and hepatic leptin resistance.
+Interestingly, peripheral CB1R blockade failed to reverse DIO-induced reduction of sOb-R levels, increased fat mass and dyslipidemia, and hepatic steatosis in mice lacking C/EBP homologous protein (CHOP), whereas direct activation of CB1R in wild-type hepatocytes reduced sOb-R levels in a CHOP-dependent manner.
 Moreover, CHOP stimulation increased sOb-R expression and release via a direct regulation of its promoter, while CHOP deletion reduced leptin sensitivity.
-Our findings highlight a novel molecular aspect by which the hepatic eCB/CB 1 R system is involved in the development of hepatic leptin resistance and in the regulation of sOb-R levels via CHOP.
+Our findings highlight a novel molecular aspect by which the hepatic eCB/CB1R system is involved in the development of hepatic leptin resistance and in the regulation of sOb-R levels via CHOP.

 ## Introduction